AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-venatori-problems.md

 "I heard that about you."
 She said sitting down on the edge of my chair and ran her fingers up my arm.
 I smirked, "I'm here to see about a boy, that's all."

 "So I was told, but I have use of you."
 Her fingers trailed up my arm still and I had to think about other things.
 She knew exactly what she was doing to entice a man.
 And I was no different.

+I looked into her

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkwMzkwMDQ2MiwtNDIyODk5NjE1LC0yMD
+eyJoaXN0b3J5IjpbLTU0NjQ4NDExNCwtNDIyODk5NjE1LC0yMD
 k5MTA1MDEsLTk5MjYxMzE0OCwtMzE3MjQzODY0LC0xODUwMTM3
 NDc3LC0xNTkzOTYyMTg2LC0xOTE3MTE1MzQxLDEzMzUxMDk1Mj
 YsMTU4OTQ2NzE5NiwtMTQxNTUzMTMyNiwxODI5ODY0MzAxLDE5